-Treating this syndrome involves addressing both the physical and psychiatric symptoms – meaning a combined treatment from a functional medicine doctor and a child psychologist who is familiar with OCD and PANDAS/PANS.
+Treating this syndrome involves addressing physical and psychiatric symptoms – a combined treatment from a functional medicine doctor and a child psychologist familiar with OCD and PANDAS/PANS.

-The doctor will first ensure to eliminate the strep infection by treating it with a combination of antibiotics along with anti-inflammatory agents.
+The doctor will first ensure the elimination of strep infection by treating it with antibiotics and anti-inflammatory agents.
 Both streptococcus and Mycoplasma Pneumoniae infections can usually be treated with the antibiotic Azithromycin.
 The anti-inflammatory agents can be Non-Steroidal Anti-Inflammatory Drugs (NSAID) such as Ibuprofen or natural treatments.

-Psychiatric symptoms may also start to improve with the antibiotics and anti-inflammatory agents, but they still need to be addressed separately.
+Antibiotics and anti-inflammatory agents may also improve psychiatric symptoms, but they must be addressed separately.
 A child psychologist will usually use Cognitive Behavioural Therapy (CBT).
-It is important to reassure a child that any intrusive or unpleasant thoughts are not a part of their normal character and that they will settle with treatment.
+It is important to reassure a child that intrusive or unpleasant thoughts are not a part of their typical character and that they will settle with treatment.

-PANDAS and PANS symptoms may return if a child gets the infection again, which will require more treatment with anti-inflammatories and antibiotics.
+If a child gets the infection again, PANDAS and PANS symptoms may return, requiring more treatment with anti-inflammatories and antibiotics.

 What should I do as a Parent, if I suspect my child has PANDAS/PANS?

-If your child shows unusual symptoms after infection of any kind, make an appointment with your doctor right away.
-It will be also helpful to keep a journal detailing these symptoms, including when they started and how they’re affecting your child’s life.
-Bring this information, along with a list of any prescription or over-the-counter medications your child has recently taken when you visit the doctor.
+If your child shows unusual symptoms after infection, immediately make an appointment with your doctor.
+It will also be helpful to keep a journal detailing these symptoms, including when they started and how they affect your child’s life.
+Bring this information and a list of any prescription or over-the-counter medications your child has recently taken when you visit the doctor.
 Be sure to report any infections or illnesses that have been going around at school or home.